sendbird/sendbird-platform-sdk-typescript/MessageApi.md

 [[Back to top]](#) [[Back to API list]](README.md#documentation-for-api-endpoints) [[Back to Model list]](README.md#documentation-for-models) [[Back to README]](README.md)

-# **listReactionsOfMessage**
+# **markChannelMessagesAsRead**
-> ListReactionsOfMessageResponse listReactionsOfMessage()
+> any markChannelMessagesAsRead()

-## List reactions of a message  Retrieves a list of reactions made to a message.  > __Note__: Currently, this action is only available in group channels.  https://sendbird.com/docs/chat/v3/platform-api/guides/messages#2-list-reactions-of-a-message ----------------------------   `channel_type`      Type: string      Description: Specifies the type of the channel.
-Either open_channels or group_channels.  `channel_url`      Type: string      Description: Specifies the URL of the target channel.  `message_id`      Type: long      Description: Specifies the unique ID of the message to add a reaction to.
+## Mark all messages as read  Marks all messages in a group channel as read for a specific user.
+This action is only applicable for users in a group channel.  https://sendbird.com/docs/chat/platform-api/v3/message/read-receipts/mark-all-messages-as-read-message#1-mark-all-messages-as-read

 ### Example